 Photo taken in:BochniaCountry name at time of photo:PolandCountry name today:Poland

-This is my husband Adam Silberring driving the family car, a Steyr.
-He was probably 9 or 10 at the time when the photo was taken, so it must have been 1930 or 1931.
-I know that in this picture he is too short to reach the steering wheel and he's sitting on a pillow.
-During the war, first the Germans threw my husband's family out of their house, because it's a very beautiful house.
+This is my husband's mom Rozalia Silberring with Adam, my husband (on the left) and his younger brother Ludwik.
+I don't know when this picture was taken, but Ludwik is not older than three on it, so it must have been 1927 or 1928.
+The photo was taken in Bochnia.
+My husband s a chemical engineer.
+He was born in Bochnia in 1921, the last year to graduate from high school before the war.
+His was a very assimilated family.
+His father, Samuel, owned a large printing press and a house.
+He even used to drive around on business on Saturdays, he said, and the orthodox Jews used to throw stones at him.
+He didn't give his sons a Hebrew education.
+He was a believer, because even after the war he used to go to the synagogue at New Year, but he didn't celebrate all the holidays.
+He died in 1973.
+Adam's mother perished during the war.
+My husband has a brother, Ludwik, born in 1925.
+Both he and his brother studied at the Silesia Polytechnic in Wroclaw.
+Ludwik lives in Switzerland, he's a professor and has two children.
+We're not in touch with him.
+During the war, first the Germans threw them out of their house, because it's a very beautiful house.
 They took their car, a Steyr.
 So they, with some cases, as my father-in-law told me, set off towards Lwow.
 In the meantime the Germans forced them into some labor on the way somewhere, but later they made it to Lwow.
 His mother and the younger brother went back to Bochnia for some winter clothes.
 They didn't have any warm things, because there had been a heat wave in September.
 She was crossing the river San in a boat and the boat capsized and she drowned, but Ludwik was rescued and went back to Lwow.
 After that the Russians deported them out to the Ural Mountains.
 I can't remember what the place was called.
-Adam's father was some protégé of the Polish diplomatic service.
-And my husband reported as a driver.
-He had a driving license, from back before the war; I can't remember which year.
-His father said that Adam drove and he paid his fines.
-He did very well, because he used to drive some commander, and he was given food.
-There was a round stamp in the driving license, and my husband said that round stamps were sacred to them, the Russians.